PhysicalOrganic/Mol.E-coder/README.md

-# SequenceScribe2.0
+# Mol.E-Coder
-SequenceScribe2.0 works to convert text into both octal and hexadecimal in the same way.
+Mol.E-Coder works to convert text into both octal and hexadecimal in the same way.
 It is a two part program that encodes text input into monomer code and then takes LC/MS data and converts masses back to the original text that was encoded.

 Both octal and hexadecimal work in the same way and are separated into an encode and decode portion

-### HuffmanEncode Usage
+### Mol.E-Coder Usage
-The first part of SequenceScribe2.0 is HuffmanEncode{Hex/Octal}.py.
+The first part of Mol.E-Coder is Mol.E-Coder{Hex/Octal}.py.
 This program takes a Text Document as an input.
 The text input is then converted to binary code using a Huffman
 Algorithm.
 This algorithm works by created a binary tree of the characters in the text being encoded and assigns the letters to nodes based on the frequency of their occurance in the text.